thmsndk/screeps-ai/docs/README.md

 > The gods and goddesses venerated by the Vikings are Odin, Thor, Loki, Baldur, Frigg, Freya, Freyr and  Njoror.
 There are many other gods and goddesses in the Norse pantheon but these received the primary  attention in the sagas and eddas.

 > Odin, the allfather, the one-eyed seeker of wisdom, god of magic, war and runes, hung himself on > Yggdrasil for nine days and nights to find wisdom, brought the runes to mankind
+>  Odins ravens are spies.
+Huginn and Muninn
 > Thor, with his magic hammer Mjolnir, protects mankind and his realm of Midgard, god of warriors
 > Loki, a dangerous half-god, half-giant trickster always wreaking havoc among the gods
 > Baldur, son of Odin and Frigg, a beautiful and gracious god, beloved of all, killed by Loki’s trickery